ENCODE-DCC/atac-seq-pipeline/README.md

 ### Kundaje Lab cluster with Sun GridEngine (SGE)

 Jobs will be submitted to Sun GridEngine (SGE) and distributed to all server nodes.
-Genome data are already installed and shared.
+Genome data have already been installed and shared.
 1) Install [dependencies](#dependency-installation).
 2) Run a pipeline.
   ```